-Upon arrival in London, we will be traveling on public transportation to our guest house and for most of the travel within the city.
-There will be approximately four full day train journeys outside the city to the countryside for specific course related site visits.
+Upon arrival in London, we will be traveling on public transportation to our hotel and for most of the travel within the city.
+There will be approximately four full day bus or train journeys outside the city to the countryside for course-related site visits.
 All group transportation costs will be covered, however, a lost travel card will be the student's responsibility to pay for the full cost of replacement.